pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 <div class="have-done-lists" markdown="1">

 <div class="have-done-list" markdown="1">
-### Before the end of the evening, I'll have:
+### Before the end of the morning, I'll have:

+* Made sure everyone in the family started their day feeling good
-* Made a first draft of the revision to the course intro page
+* Advanced on preparing the course
-* Tagged my expenses to review
-* Created a sign up form
+  * Modified the site to mention sign-ups are closed for Feb.
+26
+  * Followed up with the people who signed-up for the next steps
+  * Revised the first few email send-outs
+* Did the 7-minute workout
 </div>

 <div class="have-done-list" markdown="1">